Links on Android Authority may earn us a commission. Learn more.

 Remember when we called the Alexa app the backbone of the entire experience?
 Well, it’s back again for the update section.
 You’ll handle all updates in the Device Settings menu within the app, where you select your Echo Buds from the list of linked devices.
 This is where you can manage other settings, but the firmware updates are key to maintaining your earbuds in the long run.

 How do the earbuds sound?

-The Amazon Echo Buds (Gen 2) offers a good enough sound for most people to enjoy.
+The Amazon Echo Buds (gen 2) offers a good enough sound for most people to enjoy.
 However, they’re not the earbuds you want for a high-end listening experience or critical playback.
-Check out the frequency response chart to see what we mean; the pink line represents the SoundGuys house curve, what it deems as the platonic ideal, while the cyan line represents the Echo Buds’ frequency response.
+Check out the frequency response chart to see what we mean; the pink line represents the SoundGuys house curve, which our sister site deems as the platonic ideal for a pair of headphones, while the cyan line represents the Echo Buds’ frequency response.

-Overall, the response is a little funky but not offensive if you’re used to a consumer-friendly profile.
+Overall, the response is a little funky, but not offensive.
 The Amazon Echo Buds (2nd Gen) tests similarly to other options in the price bracket, though it’s a little uneven compared to the general competition.

 For example, we had trouble picking out Robert Plant’s vocals in the Led Zeppelin classic Kashmir.
 They tend to disappear under the lower guitar riffs unless he was really getting into it.
 The issue itself is minor, but it tends to be common in earbuds this small.